ZerBea/hcxtools/README.md

 run make install

-use Makefile.pi to compile on raspberry pi
+use Makefile.pi to compile (wlandump) on raspberry pi

-use Makefile.pi.gpio to compile on raspberry pi (needs hardware mods (gpiowait.odg))
+use Makefile.pi.gpio to compile (wlandump and pioff) on raspberry pi (needs hardware mods (gpiowait.odg))

 Requirements